Finleap/engineering.finleap.com/content/posts/2020-02-27-eks-fargate-terraform.md

 TLDR; the resulting template repo can be found here: https://github.com/finleap/tf-eks-fargate-tmpl

 ## Step 1 - VPC
-This step I won't describe much here, as it is actually pretty much same setup as in my previous ECS example, which you can find [here](https://engineering.finleap.com/posts/2020-02-20-ecs-fargate-terraform/#vpc)
+This step I won't describe much here, as it is actually pretty much same setup as in my previous ECS example, which you can find [here](https://engineering.finleap.com/posts/2020-02-20-ecs-fargate-terraform/#vpc).

-The only difference when working with EKS, we have to add special tags to the subnets in order for Kubernetes to know what the subnets should be used for:
+The only difference when working with EKS is that we have to add special tags to the subnets in order for Kubernetes to know what the subnets should be used for:

 - `kubernetes.io/cluster/{clustername}: shared` tag needs to be added to all subnets that the cluster should be able to use
 - `kubernetes.io/role/elb: 1` tag needs to be added to the public subnets so that Kubernetes knows to use only these subnets for public loadbalancers